step-security-bot/telegraf-output-kinesis-data-firehose/README.md

 ---

-**:warning: :warning: :warning: Attention: this plugin is about to be sunsetted, and is currently not maintained anymore!**
+**:warning: Attention: first, and foremost, this plugin is developed for personal use.
+In fact, it is not - and will not be - fully production ready!**

 ---